Learn how to manage your documents — from saving your work to using versioning in your Workspace.

-Saving files locally Choose File > Save (or press ⌘+S), select the On Your Mac tab and choose the location where you want to save it in your Mac.
+Choose File > Save (or press ⌘+S), select the On Your Mac tab and choose the location where you want to save it in your Mac.

-When you’re working on a document with other people, you can download the Workspace document to your computer, make your changes locally and manually upload them to your Workspace to create a new version of the document.
+Working on a Workspace document locally When you’re working on a document with other people, you can download the Workspace document to your computer, make your changes locally and manually upload them to your Workspace to create a new version of the document.
 Click and hit Update Document….
 Before uploading your document, we’ll ask you to confirm this action, as it might overwrite edits from other collaborators.

 If someone is working on the same document as you in your Workspace, you won’t be able to push changes until they’re gone.

-How to save real-time collaboration documents offline
+Saving real-time collaboration documents offline

 If you’re working offline, we’ll store any changes you save locally.
 When you are back online, we’ll update the latest version of the document that’s available in your Workspace with all your new changes.

 Note: If someone deletes an object that you’ve edited while you were offline, we won’t be able to apply changes to that object.